johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

    a non-US keyboard indicate.
 This is very similar to how most games handle the keyboard.
 For the more technically inclined, the program only cares about *positional scancodes*.

+   To spell it out, if you're using a non-US keyboard, you'll need to find the *location* of the key on the `US keyboard layout
+   <https://kbdlayout.info/KBDUS>`_ that manual asks you to press, then press
+   the key *at the same location* on your keyboard, regardless of the key's label.

 Normal Mode